citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 If you missed the last announcement, this is a follow up to our previous [Citra Android Update](https://citra-emu.org/entry/citra-android-update/)!

 We are still updating Citra Android, but all builds are now hosted on our [Nightly repository](https://github.com/citra-emu/citra-nightly/releases) instead of the Google Play Store at the moment.
+This is due to Google's new storage permissions system, which requires a large rewrite of our file handling for Citra Android.
+We are actively working on getting updates for Citra Android back on the Google Play Store.

-To use all of these brand new features for Android, make sure you have downloaded and installed the latest .apk from our Nightly repository.
-We will be updating Citra Android on the Google Play Store again some time in the future.
+To use all of these brand new features for Android, make sure you have downloaded and installed the latest `.apk` from our Nightly repository.

 ## Add Disk Shader Cache ([#216](https://github.com/citra-emu/citra-android/pull/216)) by [SachinVin](https://github.com/SachinVin)